Rachel, Jack and Ashley Too: Reception

 The ending received mixed commentary, as did some individual scenes.
 It was described as "gratifying" by Patterson, "a really triumphant payoff" by Leane and a "fantastic surprise" that subverted "the trademark nihilism" by White.
 However, Sims accused the episode of being "more interested in providing a neat ending than in delving into the deep questions it stirs up", and Brinkhof reported that some fans "accuse its feel-good ending of being a symptom of the infamously bleak show losing its uncompromisingly sinister edge".
 Leane reviewed that the mouse trap concept "feels like filler", though its payoff was "quite funny".
 Sims praised one particular scene, wherein Ashley O's comatose musical ideas are turned into pop music, as "a classic piece of grim Black Mirror humor".

 Cyrus received acclaim for her portrayal of Ashley O and Ashley Too.
 Lawler said that "Cyrus is essentially playing herself ... and she does it well".
-Goodman opined that she was "one of the few actresses and singers who could even make this work".
+Goodman said she was "one of the few actresses and singers who could even make this work".
 Pollard analysed that Cyrus was most impressive at playing the "two extremes" of her character's emotions: "desperate and broken" on one end and "uninhibited and defiant" on the other.
 Montgomery found her early "subdued, spectral performance" as Ashley O to be the best part of the episode.
 Leane and Sims both enjoyed her voice acting as Ashley Too, with Leane calling it a "tour-de-force performance" and Sims finding her "especially charming" in the role.
 However, Robertson preferred her as Ashley O, writing that Ashley Too is a "generic robot sidekick".
 In contrast, Vorel criticised the characterisation of both versions, saying that the idea "could have come straight from Cyrus' own marketing team, in a meta-attempt to prove that Miley Cryus The Performer is a being of depth and nuance".
 Heritage saw writing problems in Ashley O's later dialogue, saying that she "stops sounding like Miley Cyrus and starts sounding like a 48-year-old man trying to sound like Miley Cyrus".

 Other characters received less praise.
 Vorel found Rachel to be so "hopelessly naive" that the viewer "can't reasonably be expected to identify with or even empathize with her".
 Handlen crticised that Rachel "is basically forgotten once the story kicks in", while Vorel said that Jack "rarely amounts to more than a sounding board for Rachel's insecurities".
-Steiner viewed it as unrealistic for Rachel, at the age of 15, to be "so dependent on" Ashley Too, and criticised an overall lack of "authentic voice for any of the leads", suggesting that having a woman writer may have averted this problem.
-Leane experienced a "minor disappointed" in the lack of "emotional punch" in scenes showing Rachel and Jack with their father.
+Steiner wrote that the episode fails to understand teenage girls and criticised an overall lack of "an authentic voice for any of the leads", suggesting that having a woman writer may have averted this problem.
+Leane experienced a "minor letdown" in the lack of "emotional punch" in scenes showing Rachel and Jack with their father.
 However, he praised that "the core characters all get their chance to shine in a musical number".